nathcakes/quartz/content/Running Python on Mobile Devices - Part 1.md

   - technical
 date: 2024-06-24
 ---
- I initially wrote this reflection as one very long piece, but I believe there is a natural break in the two segments, with different skills developed.
+ I initially wrote this reflection as one very long piece, but there is a natural break in the two segments, with different skills developed.
 Therefore, I have split them into two reflections.

  One of the customer pilot's largest technical challenges was providing users with hydration, fatigue and heat stress scores while offline.
 This is difficult as it requires running machine learning (ML) models frequently on devices with restricted battery life and processing power, compared to hosting the models on an online server and returning the results to the user over the internet.